KomodoPlatform/developer-docs/docs/basic-docs/fluidity/fluidity-tutorials/heir-module-tutorial.md

         int32_t blockHeight = (int32_t)it->second.blockHeight;
 ```

-Get a transaction from the returned array,

-check and unmarshal its opret and check if the current tx is from this funding plan:
+Retrieve the transaction from the returned array.
+Check and unmarshal the transaction's OP_RETURN and check whether this transaction is from the relevant Heir plan.

 ```cpp
         if (myGetTransaction(it->first.txhash, vintx, blockHash) &&     // NOTE: use non-locking version of GetTransaction as we may be called from validation code